Jack Murray (racing driver): The REDEX Reliability Trials

 The 1964 Ampol Round Australia Trial, covering 7500 miles, attracted 200 entrants.
 It commenced on 14 June 1964 and ran for two weeks.
 This was an important trial for a number of reasons, not least of which was that 56-year-old 'Gelignite' Jack Murray would face some very special competition – namely his twenty-year-old son John, under the moniker 'Cracker Jack'.
 John had 'Jack Murray Jnr' written on the side of his car, and his mate Peter Barnes was the navigator.

 'Cracker' Jack Murray, driving a lime-green Valiant sponsored by Milo lost 262 points and placed thirty-third.
 'Gelignite' Jack in Car No 54C with Roy Denny as navigator placed fortieth in a Peugeot 404 plate HYT 276, with the loss of 333 pts.
-The junior apprentice had 'done' the senior master!
-The engines were hardly cool before the boys at 'The Garage' called their sign-writer mate to record on the garage walls the momentous win by 'Cracker' Jack.
+The junior apprentice beat the senior master.
+John's win was memorialized on the walls of the 'Garage'.